 The Lime Trust is looking for Team Leader with a Teaching and Learning Responsibility (TLR) responsibility to join their team.
 The Lime Trust consists of 8 schools, 4 Special and 4 Primary in Cambridgeshire and North and East London.

-This post is to work in Lime Academy Ravensbourne, a special school in the London Borough of Havering for children with complex needs including learning difficulties, physical impairment and sensory impairment aged from 2-19.
+This post is to work in Lime Academy Hornbeam, a special school in the London Borough of Waltham Forest for children and young pupil with complex needs including learning difficulties, physical impairment, sensory impairment, ASC and SEMH aged from 2-19.